 You can analyze JavaScript projects that contain JavaScript, TypeScript, JSX, and TSX source files, as well as JavaScript embedded in HTML files.

-Some JavaScript frameworks are transpiled (source-to-source compilation) to plain JavaScript.
-This generated code is optimized, minimized, or both.
-Therefore, you might want to exclude it from translation because it would be challenging to fix any vulnerabilities Fortify Static Code Analyzer might report in this code.
-Use the -exclude command-line option to manually exclude this type of code.
+Some JavaScript frameworks are transpiled (source-to-source compilation) to plain JavaScript, which is generated code.
+Use the -exclude command-line option to exclude this type of code.